-Student Support Services assist children and young people faced with learning barriers to achieve their educational and developmental potential.
-They provide strategies and specialised support at individual, group, school and network levels.
+Student support services assist children and young people faced with learning barriers to achieve their educational and developmental potential.
+They provide strategies and specialised support at individual, group, school and area levels.

-Student Support Services comprise a broad range of professionals including psychologists, guidance officers, speech pathologists, social workers and visiting teachers.
+Student support services comprise a broad range of professionals including psychologists, speech pathologists and social workers.